British diaspora in Africa

-The British diaspora in Africa is a population group broadly defined as English-speaking people of mainly (but not only) British descent who live in or were born in Sub-Saharan Africa.
+The British diaspora in Africa is a population group broadly defined as English-speaking people of mainly (but not only) British descent who live in or were born in the African continent.
 The majority live in South Africa and other Southern African countries in which English is a primary language, including Zimbabwe, Namibia, Kenya, Botswana and Zambia.
 Their first language is usually English.
+The term 'British diaspora in Africa' is usually used to refer to White Africans of British ancestry - anglicised native Africans are not thought to be a part of the British diaspora.